andywijaya15/php-apache-5.6.40-docker-image/README.md

 Download all the files and open your terminal with docker installed.
 Here is the commands :
-1. docker -t yourimagename .
+1. docker build -t yourimagename .

 This for build an image from dockerfile,change imagename with whatever you want